 Who needs an LEI number?

-Who needs an LEI code?
-LEI is needed by legal entities who take part in financial transactions and who wish to trade in financial markets, such as buying stocks, bonds, or other securities.
-There are also many regulations (dependant on jurisdictions) that require obtaining an LEI.
+Legal entities that participate in financial transactions and wish to trade in financial markets, such as buying stocks, bonds, or other securities, need an LEI.
+Many regulations (dependent on jurisdictions) also require obtaining an LEI.

-Since the LEI scheme was created, many new regulations across the globe have been introduced.
-A situation that means many entities in a range of industries now need to apply for an LEI.
-The details of which you can find below
+Since the LEI scheme was created, many new regulations have been introduced worldwide.
+This means many entities in a range of industries now need to apply for an LEI, the details of which you can find below.

-An LEI or Legal Entity Identifier is a unique 20-digit alphanumeric code.
-Its purpose is to provide regulated identification for legal entities such as businesses and organizations, especially those in the financial industry.
+An LEI, or Legal Entity Identifier, is a unique 20-digit alphanumeric code that provides regulated identification for legal entities such as businesses and organisations, especially those in the financial industry.

-The aim of this is to make holdings more transparent, and the data on them more connected and easy to access.
+This aims to make holdings more transparent and the data on them more connected and easy to access.
 Thereby minimizing any financial risk involved in dealing with such entities across the globe.
 Read more about what an LEI is.

-Financial institutions that always require an LEI code
+Financial institutions that always require an LEI number

 Currently, legal entities that always require an LEI include financial institutions such as brokerages, banks, investment & insurance companies, and credit unions.
 LEI Register is dedicated to helping you through the LEI registration process.